organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 {% endhighlight%}

 Let's take advantage of how flexible MongoDB is at adjusting fields.
 In a RDBMS, there would be a need to update the `Bill.rb` model with new tables and columns and all that, but not with a NoSQL DB such as MongoDB.
-To update `Bill.rb`, let's first add an _event_name_ field, along with its validation for presence.
-Afterwards, let's embed a [1-N relationship for mongoid](http://mongoid.org/en/mongoid/docs/relations.html) for a new _transactions_ model.
+To update `Bill.rb`, simply delete everything, and restart by adding an _event_name_ field, along with its validation for presence.
+Afterwards, let's include a [1-N relationship for mongoid](http://mongoid.org/en/mongoid/docs/relations.html) for a new _transactions_ model.

 Note two things.
 One is how how similar the syntax is for defining relationships.
 In regular rails, we would use _has_many_, and in mongoid we use _embeds_many_.
 Second is that the validation for presence is the exact syntax.
-This is because Mongoid is awesome enough to [includes ActiveModel::Validations to supply the basic validation](http://mongoid.org/en/mongoid/docs/validation.html), so developers would feel a lot more comfortable working with it rather than adapting a whole new systems of syntax.
+This is because Mongoid is awesome enough to [include ActiveModel::Validations to supply the basic validation](http://mongoid.org/en/mongoid/docs/validation.html), so developers would feel a lot more comfortable working with it rather than adapting a whole new systems of syntax.

 **_app/models/bill.rb_**